Book – Get Some Headspace (10 Minutes can make all the difference)

 2) Checking-In –

-- Take 5 deep breaths, breathing in through the nose and out through the mouth, and then gently close your eyes.
+- Take five deep breaths, breathe in through the nose and out through the mouth, and gently close your eyes.

 - Focus on the physical sensation of the body on the chair and the feet on the floor.

-- Scan down through the body and notice which parts feel comfortable and relaxed, and which parts feel uncomfortable and tense.
+- Scan down the body and notice which parts feel comfortable and relaxed and which feel uncomfortable and tense.

-- Notice how you’re feeling – i.e., what sort of mood you’re in right now.
+- Notice how you’re feeling – i.e., what sort of mood you’re in.

 3) Focusing the Mind –